Pvt. Daniel Nelson Stoudt

 The guards according to Daniel carried short clubs.
 They would use the clubs to hit the POWs in their heads for rule infractions.
 The beatings lasted a few seconds to well over a hour.
 The length of the beating was determined by how major the violation was considered to be.

 One evening at dinner time, Daniel and other prisoners saw a formation of twenty or thirty Japanese soldiers marching.
 On a pole in front of the formation was the head of a Filipino who had disobeyed an order.
 For violating the order, the man had been beheaded.

 On October 26, 1942, Daniel and about 1000 other POWs were marched eight miles to the town of Cabanatuan.
-At the town's railroad stationed they were loaded into steel box cars.
+At the town's railroad stationed they were loaded into small wooden boxcars again.
 The townspeople came out to watch the POWs as they boarded the trains.
 From their faces, Daniel could see that they had a great deal of sympathy for the Americans.